Pianomyn/gred/README.md

 It will traverse the file system starting at a particular directory and search all descendent files for matches with the specified pattern.

-Searching is done with either the Rabin-Karp algorithm or the Boyer-Moore algorithm (Also used by grep).
+Searching is done with either the Rabin-Karp algorithm or the Boyer-Moore algorithm (also used by grep).

 The returned output will be formatted like